-The Great Barrier Reef for Disabled
+Great Barrier Reef Tours for Disabled Guests

 Great Barrier Reef Islands

-Many of these tour boats travelling to the Outer Great Barrier Reef Pontoons are very accessible.
+Many of these tour boats travelling to the Outer Great Barrier Reef Pontoons are very accessible for guests with handicaps or limited mobility issues.
 Please be sure at the time of booking to specify the handicap and mobility level to ensure that you are on the appropriate reef tour with wheelchair accessibility.
 Wheelchair accessible toilets are available onboard the boats; however on some of the pontoons they are not available...
 Thankfully this is not a problem, as the boat moors beside the pontoon all day and wheelchair accessible platforms connect the boat to the pontoon for constant easy access.
 Access to the underwater observatory, swim platforms, semi-submersible or any coral viewing vessels are non-accessible for those who have no mobility as they involve stairs.
 The BEST option for a pontoon would be with Quicksilver, Outer Barrier Reef Pontoon.
 Be sure to ask for Quicksilver VIII that goes to the Port Douglas Agincourt 3 floating platform.
 The Quicksilver pontoon is equipped with a hydraulic lift to enable transfer between the lower deck and the water, allowing guests with limited or no mobility to be able to put on a mask, snorkel and look into the water from the chair.
 The area where this is done is also the fish feeding area so get ready to see a wide variety of bright unique small and large fish.

 For assistance booking wheelchair friendly and disabled Cairns Accommodation and Day Tours contact The Cairns Holiday Specialists on 1300 780 806.